brcnitk/IPv6-Deployment-Workshop/IPSec/README.md

      nmcli c
      nmcli c edit $uuid

 The `nmcli` command is used to manage network connections in Linux.
 It is used to create, delete, activate and deactivate the network interface.
-To know more about this command visit [Configuring IP Networking with nmcli - RedHat]

 2. Replace `$uuid` with the UUID of the network connection you wish to configure.
 This will open up the NetworkManager editor for the selected connection, allowing you to modify its settings.
 Then the `nmcli>` interface will appear.